 The most effective way to sell a health product is to highlight specific pain points, and how your product can solve the specific pain points.

-However, most health ads got rejected because of asking questions that may or may not imply your audience is heavy, needs weight loss, is fat, etc - a similar logic on how your ad rejected because of Personal Attributes.
+However, most health ads got rejected because of asking questions that may or may not imply your audience is heavy, needs weight loss, is fat, etc - a similar logic to how your ad was rejected because of Personal Attributes.

 - Struggling to lose fat?